zach-adams/cutlass-wp-theme/README.md

 * `gulp watch` - Watches src/ and dist/ folders for changes (as well as all PHP files) and triggers livereload when it detects one
 * `gulp` - Runs `gulp dev` then `gulp watch`

+## Bower

+Read more about bower [here](http://bower.io/).
+Bower installs to the src/vendor directory and you can add your dependencies into the css using the array's at the top of the Gulpfile.js

 ## What's Blade?

 To quote Laravel's website: